es

 Benefits

-This project will reduce environmental and health hazards associated with inadequate sewage disposal by eliminating a source of raw wastewater discharges into the Rio Grande, thus providing a safer and healthier water supply for local residents, as well as for downstream users in both the U.S. and Mexico.
-In addition, the project will enable the utility to meet current and future wastewater demand in compliance with state and federal regulations.
+This project is reducing environmental and health hazards associated with inadequate sewage disposal by eliminating a source of raw wastewater discharges into the Rio Grande, thus providing a safer and healthier water supply for local residents, as well as for downstream users in both the U.S. and Mexico.
+In addition, the project has enabled the utility to meet current and future wastewater demand in compliance with state and federal regulations.

 Project Financing